voedger/voedger-internals/server/users/users-emails-send.md

 - Triggered by: `c.SendEmailToUser`
 - Behavior:
   - Sends an email to the user using an appropriate storage based on the command parameters
+  - ???
+What if the storage fails permanently?

 [^1]: `[~server.users/c.SendEmailToUser~impl]`
 [^2]: `[~server.users/err.EmailMalformed~impl]`